Maunsell Forts: Liverpool Army Forts

-The Liverpool sea forts were constructed in the same way the forts in the Thames estuary were, they were designed to defend Liverpool and the industrial heartland of Liverpool from an aerial attack from the west.
-Originally 38 towers were intended to be built but only 21 towers were built (three forts).
+The Liverpool sea forts were constructed in the same way the forts in the Thames estuary were; they were designed to defend Liverpool and the industrial heartland of Liverpool from an aerial attack from the west.
+Originally, 38 towers were intended to be built but only 21 towers were built (three forts).
 The forts were built from October 1941.
 No fort engaged in enemy action during WWII.
-Demolition of the structures started in the 1950s with these forts considered a priority over the Thames estuary ports due to being a hazard to shipping.
-Demolition was delayed in 1954 when the salvage ship working at Queens Fort was diverted to assist with the urgent demolition of The Nore Fort in the Thames Estuary, which had been damaged following a collision with a Norwegian ship, leaving remains considered hazardous to shipping in the area.
+Demolition of the structures started during the 1950s with these forts considered a priority over the Thames estuary ports due to being a hazard to shipping.
+Demolition was delayed in 1954 when the salvage ship working at Queens Fort was diverted to assist with the urgent demolition of The Nore Fort in the Thames Estuary, which had been damaged due to a collision with a Norwegian ship, leaving remains considered hazardous to shipping in the area.
 Demolition of the three forts was completed in 1955.